bekasa/astro/src/pages/blog/backup-and-restore.md

 Restoration is again made very easy, choices are individual files, multiple files or entire system.

 For those looking for more specific backup, rsync (written for Unix systems and incorporated in Linux distributions) is already installed and grsync is available using brew.

+**Managing Backups**

+It is always good policy to backup files frequently but doing it manually can be time consuming and boring.
+And options like OneDrive don't allow much flexibility unless the data is kept within one the the three folders copied (Desktop, Pictures, Documents).

+Backups can be organised by specialised software <a href="/blog/restic-and-duplicati" >Restic & Duplicati</a> where backup targets can be chosen from local to multiple online storage services.
+Backup intervals and restore location can be set or changed as required.

 **References**